Cable Tutorial Series

 Application ID: 43431

-The tutorials are intended both for experts looking to get up to speed on how to model such applications in the COMSOL Multiphysics® software and students and engineers interested in the finite element modeling of electromagnetic phenomena in general.
+The tutorials are intended both for industry experts looking to get up to speed on how to model such applications in the COMSOL Multiphysics® software and engineers and students interested in the finite element modeling of electromagnetic phenomena in general.
 The series is not only about cables: It is filled to the brim with useful numerical advice, good engineering practices, result evaluation, advanced postprocessing (including animations), and a detailed treatment of electromagnetic theory.

 The series starts by going over the fundamental principles of the physics involved and then gradually increases in complexity by considering additional factors that will affect the cable’s performance.
 Results from the first models are used to build the next ones, all the way up to the final model: An industrial-scale 3D inductive model with separate lay lengths for the phases and the armor and built-in twisted periodicity.
-As such, the series can be used at universities and within the industry for a general course on the numerical modeling of electromagnetic devices.
+As such, the series can be used within the industry and at universities for a course on the numerical modeling of electromagnetic devices in general.

 This model example illustrates applications of this type that would nominally be built using the following products: